Revised: October 5th, 2017

 1. The member or applicant must be at least 60 years of age.

-d.
-Life membership must fulfill one of the following criteria
+e.
+Life membership must fulfill the following criteria:

 1. The member or applicant must complete 750 hours of work for the club (i.e., work parties, range improvements, help with club events, etc.) and submit a detailed listing to the Executive Board for an affirmative vote.

 6. Membership Cap.

 a.
 The Executive Board may, at their discretion and by a majority vote of the Executive Board, place a cap on membership.

 b.
 The Executive Board, by a majority vote of the Executive Board, shall have the authority to open or close membership, as they deem necessary.

 a.
 When a membership cap is in place, a waiting list will be maintained by the person who is in charge of membership services.

 b.
 The applicant’s name will be placed on the list in the order it is received.

 c.
 The order of the list will not be superseded or altered for any reason.

 d.
 When an opening is available the applicant will be notified by U.S. Mail in the order in which they appear on the waiting list.